 Artist Statement

 I am a multidisciplinary artist and sewist whose work explores the intersection of fine art and craft.
 With a background in interior design, I bring a unique perspective to fiber arts, collage, and mixed media.
-My creative practice spans embroidery, weaving, painting, mural work, along with the creation of handmade housewares and fashion pieces.
+My creative practice spans embroidery, weaving, painting and mural work, along with the creation of handmade housewares and fashion pieces.
 I work to create vibrant, layered, tactile pieces that speak to memory, identity, and our environment.

 My work is rooted in a love of color, movement, texture and shape.
 A deep appreciation for vintage aesthetics and unique design informs my approach.
-I have a deep love for horticulture and food and am heavily influenced by my environment.
-My subjects are almost always related to nature.
-For example, I often incorporate plants, flowers, animals, bugs and birds in one way or another.
-A heavy use of circles is also obvious in my work.
+I am a student of horticulture and culinary arts and draw significant inspiration from my local environment.
+Circles regularly appear in my work and my subjects are almost always related to nature.
+I often incorporate plants, flowers, animals, bugs and birds into my pieces.
+Whether I am stitching, painting, or piecing together fabric, I use familiar techniques, tools and subjects in unexpected ways to express emotions, form connections and bring joy.
+I find purpose exploring the symbiotic relationship between art and craft, merging the two and pushing them in new directions.

 Artist Bio

 Sandra decided first on a career in Interior Design, and during her time in college, her mother happily allowed her house to become the experimental template for every project.
 After a long and enjoyable career in Design, Sandra decided to pivot and go back to school to study culinary arts and horticulture.
-During these years, Sandra also worked on her art practice as a side hustle and worked from a studio at Hot Shops Art Center in Omaha, NE.
+During these years, Sandra also worked on her art practice and worked from a studio at Hot Shops Art Center in Omaha, NE.

 Sandrilene Designs is also the name of her public studio, where people can experience all of her different work in one space.
 Her studio is located at Mainframe Studios, #351, 900 Keosauqua Way, Des Moines, IA 50309.